-If the problem is not resolved, then it is appropriate to take advice from the Behaviour Support Service.
-A referral form will need to be filled in and parents will have to sign to give their permission.
-Initially this may involve observations being carried out on the child.

-An Individual Behaviour Plan may be drawn up with the child, parents, relevant professionals and SENDCo.
+If the problem is not resolved, then it is appropriate to take advice from other local agencies to assess the needs of pupils who display continuous disruptive behaviour an Individual Behaviour Plan may be drawn up with the child and parents and other agencies e.g. family support worker.
 This will identify the child's strengths as well as weaknesses and plan a structured way forward for the child.